qiskit-community/qiskit-camp-template/README.md

   <dt name="ready">My team is ready.
 Let's hack!</dt>
   <dd>

-After the project is defined and the team is complete, you can ask an IBMer in the channel `#qiskit-camp-africa` (qiskit.slack.com) to add the label `group ready`.
+After the project is defined and the team is complete, you can ask an IBMer in the channel `#qiskit-camp-africa`⚠️(slack channel) (qiskit.slack.com) to add the label `group ready`.
 This should happen before the group formation stage is finished.
 From this point on, you can use the issue to communicate progress as additional comments.

 </dd>